Stephanie Theobald: Works

 In 2001, Sucking Shrimp was published by Hodder and Stoughton.
 The Face said “As vivid as a Baz Luhrmann movie”.

-She followed this in the same year with ‘The Masturbation Map’ in Girls’ Night Out (HarperCollins) edited by Jessica Adams, Chris Manby and Fiona Walker.
+She followed this in the same year with "The Masturbation Map" in Girls’ Night Out (HarperCollins) edited by Jessica Adams, Chris Manby and Fiona Walker.
 Her next novel Trix was published in 2004 by Sceptre.
 “An effortless, natural poet.” according to The Guardian.
 In 2009, she published A Partial Indulgence by Sceptre.
 The book was given a favorable review in The Times: “Art, sex, money, class - this novel delivers them all, with enormous style.”

 Her latest work, Sex Drive: On the Road to A Pleasure Revolution, published in October 2018, is about her road trip across the USA using self-pleasure to find her lost libido.
 It has been described by the Sunday Times as, “frank and funny.”
 BBC Arts described it as "Part Jack Kerouac, part Joan Didion.”

 As a journalist, she writes for a wide variety of publications.

 Criticism

-She has been the subject of controversy – punk designer Vivienne Westwood is a vociferous anti-fan of Theobald's work.
+Theobald has been the subject of controversy – punk designer Vivienne Westwood was vociferously hostile to her work.
 At a London society party in 2009 she approached her to announce that she ‘hated’ Theobald's novels adding that A Partial Indulgence was “Like vomit coming at you off the page.”